Weirdly, July 1 is one of my favorite days of the year.

 And please know, I’m not saying that we shouldn’t take time to relax and unwind every day – we should.
 Instead, I’m talking about things that we do without really thinking about them, things that waste time and don’t provide true relaxation.
 The goal is to be purposeful in what we do – if it’s time to get something done, get something done.
 And if it’s time to relax, do something that’s actually relaxing.
 (I’m fairly certain that scrolling through Twitter or Facebook is not relaxing – at least not for me.)

-Whatever has happened in the first half of 2018, you can turn it around this week and plan for a productive, successful second half of the year.
+Whatever has happened in the first half of 2020 – and, let’s be honest, a lot has happened – you can turn things around this week and plan for a productive, successful second half of the year.
 You absolutely can start fresh in July, and I encourage you to give it a try.
-And let me know what you plan to do – just Reply to this email.
+And let me know what you plan to do – leave a comment or send me a note at gc @ calmhealthysexy.com.
 I’ll definitely get back to you.